Mervyn Pinfield

-Mervyn Pinfield (28 February 1912 – 20 May 1966) was a British television producer and director who worked for the BBC during the 1950s and 1960s.
+Reginald Mervyn Pinfield (28 February 1912 – 20 May 1966) was a British television producer and director who worked for the BBC during the 1950s and 1960s.
 By the time Pinfield joined the BBC to work in live drama at Alexandra Palace in the early 1950s, he was a highly experienced producer and manager.
 During Verity Lambert's tenure as the first producer of Doctor Who, he was the programme's associate producer (from the first episode of An Unearthly Child (1963) to The Romans (1965)).

 Early life

 Mervyn Pinfield initially trained as an engineer.
 Before the war, he worked in the automobile industry in Coventry where he joined the company amateur dramatics society.
 He eventually resigned his position and joined the Coventry Repertory Company for theatrical training, then joining the company as a full member.
 For the next three years he gained acting experience till in 1939 he was appointed Producer to the Midlands Art Group.
 With the outbreak of war, as a trained engineer, he was posted to aircraft manufacturing, in his spare time forming a company of actors to tour and stage plays for the forces.
 After demobilisation, he formed his own repertory company, "The Star Players", in partnership with Ernest Pickering and Frank Pemberton.